All Episodes

 We have gone over this exhaustively.

-When they got, when they went before, remember Bruce Orr's testimony, thanks to Congressman Collins, Nelior's testimony, Bruce Orr testifying behind closed doors.
+When they went before, remember, Bruce Orr's testimony, thanks to Congressman Collins, Nellior's testimony, Bruce Orr testifying behind closed doors.

-He warned everybody in the FBI, Upper Echelon, DOJ, warned them all that in fact the dossier was Clinton paid for, but put together after funnel money to a law firm, to an op research firm, to a former MI6 foreign national by the name of Christopher Steele, that nobody verified it.
+He warned everybody in the FBI, upper echelon, DOJ, warned them all that, in fact, the dossier was Clinton paid for, put together after funneled money to a law firm, to an op research firm, to a former MI6 foreign national by the name of Christopher Steele, that nobody verified it.

-We now know it's unverifiable because under an interrogatory, Christopher Steele himself, he acknowledges he doesn't know if any of the dossier is true, but it was the quote, bulk of information, according to the Grassley Graham Nunes memos of the application to get a Pfizer warrant to deny Carter Page's constitutional rights.
+We now know it's unverifiable because under an interrogatory, Christopher Steele himself, he acknowledges he doesn't know if any of the dossier is true, but it was the, quote, bulk of information according to the Grassley Graham Nunes memos of the application to get a FISA warrant to deny Carter Page's constitutional rights.

 How ironically.